sourcey/spectacle/README.md

 For a list of open source Swagger based libraries in many languages check here: http://swagger.io/open-source-integrations/

+## Development

+### Testing

+Testing is powered by [Mocha](https://mochajs.org/)/[Chai](http://chaijs.com/), and automated testing is run via [CircleCI](https://circleci.com/).

+At this stage, unit tests have not been written for all parts of the codebase.
+However, new code should be tested, and unit tests for the existing code will be added in the future.

+Run `npm test` on the repository to start the automated tests.
+Some parts of testing can be configured using environment variables.

+- `OFFLINE=true`
+  Some tests use HTTP connections to test giving Spectacle remote API specifications.
+  Use `OFFLINE=true` to skip tests that require an internet connection.

+Include environment variables before calling `npm test`.
+For example, `OFFLINE` mode can be enabled via `OFFLINE=true npm test`.

 ## More Information

 More info is available on the [Spectacle homepage](http://sourcey.com/spectacle).